 Stormy winter evenings can be romantic, watching the snow blow around outside while you’re warm inside with your family.
 Many Islanders enjoy winter sports: hockey, cross-country and alpine skiing, snowboarding, snowshoeing, tobogganing, ice skating, curling, snowmobiling, and horse and sleigh rides, just to name a few.

 SpringWhen the snow melts, flowers start to bloom, grass comes alive, and trees blossom.
 Temperatures are quite mild, ranging from 8 to 22 degrees Celsius (46 to 71 degrees Fahrenheit).
 Islanders enjoy being outside and getting their gardens ready as the days get warmer.
 Many begin cycling, running, bird watching and walking the trails.
 Lobster arrives in May.
-Arts, culture and heritage play a big part in Prince Edward Island's lifestyle so there is always something to see or do.
+Arts, culture and heritage play a big part in PEI's lifestyle so there is always something to see or do.